You have probably heard of miter cuts and bevel cuts, but what are these, and what type of miter saw should you be using to make these cuts?

 But what exactly do all of these names and phrases mean?
 Honestly, before you can understand the difference between a dual bevel or double bevel compound sliding miter saw, you need to comprehend both the correct terminology describing these saws and their use cases.

-What is The Difference Between a Single Bevel and a Dual Bevel Miter Saw?
+What Is the Difference Between Dual Bevel and Compound Miter Saw?

 Dual or double bevel miter saws offer much more versatility in terms of the angles in which you can cut, as saw head rotates both left and right.
 When deciding whether you want to go with a single bevel vs double compound miter saw, you ultimately need to evaluate the task at hand and any potential future projects too.